 - Electrocution from touching downed power lines

-- Drowning in car because attempted to drive through flood water
+- Drowning in the car because attempted to drive through flood water

 - Falling off roofs during cleanup

 How to Survive a Hurricane: What You Should Do

 FEMA has a decent guide on what to do to survive a hurricane.
-However, here is a more in-depth guide on how to survive a hurricane so you can be ready.
+However, here is a more in-depth guide on surviving a hurricane so you can be ready.

 Click the links to learn more about the steps.